 Much has changed for Warline since we worked on our first house for John.

 First, we invested in going dust-free and upgrading all of our sanders and extractors to Festool equipment.
 It turned the extensive prep work required before painting a heritage home into an absolute labour of love for our crew (dust free is just as nice doing exteriors as interiors).
 Today we are more efficient and our prep is more extensive.
 It is the foundation for a first class job.
 On a dark semi-gloss trim, smooth wood is paramount.
-Festool delivered again.
+Festool delivered in spades.

 The other big change for Warline was our decision to implement scaffolding whenever possible instead of using conventional ladder systems.
 Not only has this increased the level of safety for both our crew and the residents but it means we we are able to work faster.

 The end result speaks for itself.
-This house is beautiful and we will be back to paint another of John's houses in the next year or two.
+This purple house is beautiful and we will be back to paint another of John’s houses in the next year or two.

 So if you get the chance, take a bike ride or a walk down the 100 block of West 10th Avenue.
 It was once voted the prettiest street in Vancouver and I think it still is.